sarisia/tera-proxy/README.md

 * Run `TeraProxy.bat` *as Administrator*, then start the game

 ### Popular and fully compatible modules
-For an always up-to-date list, check out the #proxy-mods channel of the discord linked above!
+Almost all tera-proxy modules are compatible with my proxy.
+For an always up-to-date list, check out the #proxy-mods channel of [my discord](https://discord.gg/maqBmJV)!
 * [Skill Prediction (SaltyMonkey's fork, included with the proxy by default)](https://github.com/SaltyMonkey/skill-prediction)
 * [FPS Utils (included with the proxy by default)](https://github.com/codeagon/fps-utils)
 * [Xigncode Bypass (optionally installed by default)](https://github.com/hackerman-caali/xigncode-bypass)